 Within the New Documents tab, you can choose to use one of the ready made document templates and attach it either as a Word document or PDF.
 For example, you could use the Simple Quote Document.

-Confirming Quote to your Accounting/Inventory Management/ERP System
+Confirming Quote to your Inventory Management Accounting System

 Step 1: Update Customer Order Reference